ElementsProject/lightning/doc/lightning-sendpsbt.7.md

 On success, the tx and txid of the transaction are returned.

-- *txid*: A string that represents the hash of transaction.
+- *txid*: Hex-encoded hash of transaction.
-- *tx*: A string that represents the hexadecimal dump of the transaction.
+- *tx*: Hex-encoded serialized transaction.

 On failure, one of the following error codes may be returned: